qaderi-coding/smart-generator/README.md

 <img src = "./public/images/screenshot1.png">

 This command will prompt you to enter:
-- Backend directory name where your smart contracts will be go later, if you want to choose default name `hardhat-tutorial` for your backend folder, don't type, press enter!
+- Backend directory name where your smart contracts will go later, if you want to choose default name `hardhat-tutorial` for your backend folder, don't type, press enter!
 - Contract name that we will use for variable and file names needed in the code
-- Network name that will we use for constant and normal variables in the code
+- Network name that we will use for constant and normal variables in the code
 - Frontend directory name where your frontend website will be placed, If you want the default name `my-app` for frontend, don't type, press enter!

-Now, it is time to install hardhat along with initial code.
+Now, it is time to install backend dependencies along with common code.
 So execute the following command

 ```
 npm run backend